sonic-net/DASH/documentation/nat-service/nat-service.md

 * An outbound flow table lookup is launched.
 If a match is found, the packet is processed through the **fast path**(H/W table processing).
 If a match is not found, the packet is handled through the **slow path** processing, also referred as the **first packet** processing.
 A search for an SNAT rule table is then initiated to select a new public source IP address and port number.

-* The pipeline lanuch a VTEP lookup to retrieve the VTEP IP of the VM from which the incoming packet originates(i.e VM's SIP to VTEP mapping).
-This VTEP IP is used to create an inbound flow table entry(for the responding traffic).
+* The pipeline launches a VTEP lookup to retrieve the VTEP IP of the VM from which the incoming packet originates (i.e. VM's SIP to VTEP mapping).
+This VTEP IP is used to create an inbound flow table entry (for the responding traffic).

-* Both an outbound flow table entry and an inbound flow table entry are added to their respective flow tables(H/W tables).
+* Both an outbound flow table entry and an inbound flow table entry are added to their respective flow tables (H/W tables).

 * A search of the outbound flow table is triggered once the packet is re-inserted.
-The packet will match the outbound flow table entry created(with previouse **slow path** processing), and the flow action will be applied to the packet, including the replacement of the source IP address/port number and the decapsulation of the VXLAN header.
+The packet will match the outbound flow table entry created (with previous **slow path** processing), and the flow action will be applied to the packet, including the replacement of the source IP address/port number and the decapsulation of the VXLAN header.

-* A routing lookup is performed based on destination IP address in order to retrieve the nexthop.
-This nexthop is used rewrite destination MAC address and determine egress interface.
+* A routing lookup is performed based on destination IP address in order to retrieve the next-hop.
+This next-hop is used rewrite destination MAC address and determine egress interface.

 * Metering and counting are performed for billing purposes before the packet is sent to the Internet.